 Pursuant to the resolutions passed at the general meeting of the Company held on 27 April 2017, the Company already has authority to allot up to 250 million Ordinary Shares and/or C Shares ("New Shares") on a non-pre-emptive basis by way of a series of placings and tap issues and potentially issues of New Shares by way of open offers, offers for subscription and/or intermediaries offers (the "April 2017 Authorities").
 The April 2017 Authorities will remain in place until 27 October 2018 or, if earlier, when all of the New Shares available for issue pursuant to such authorities have been issued.
-The April 2017 Authorities are in addition to the authorities granted at the Company's 2016 annual general meeting that permit the Company to issue Ordinary Shares representing approximately 10% of the current issued Ordinary Share capital of the Company on a non-pre-emptive basis, which will expire at the conclusion of this year's AGM.
+The April 2017 Authorities are in addition to the authorities granted at the Company's 2017 annual general meeting that permit the Company to issue Ordinary Shares representing approximately 20% of the current issued Ordinary Share capital of the Company on a non-pre-emptive basis, which will expire at the conclusion of this year's AGM.

-As a result of the Prospectus Regulation (2017/1129/EU) coming into force, the ability of the Company to raise further capital without publishing a prospectus has been enhanced.
-The Company is now able to issue Ordinary Shares representing less than 20% of the number of Ordinary Shares in issue over a rolling 12-month period without publishing a prospectus.
-To allow the Company to take full advantage of this, the Board is seeking authority to issue Ordinary Shares up to an aggregate nominal value of £105,321, representing approximately 20% of the issued Ordinary Share capital of the Company at the date of this notice of AGM.
-This authority, which will be in addition to the April 2017 Authorities, will expire at the conclusion of the Company's next annual general meeting in 2018 and will allow the Company to take advantage of market opportunities to raise additional capital should there be an appropriate level of demand from investors.
+As a result of the Prospectus Regulation (2017/1129/EU) coming into force, the Company is now able to issue Ordinary Shares representing less than 20% of the number of Ordinary Shares in issue over a rolling 12-month period without publishing a prospectus.
+To allow the Company to take full advantage of this, the Board is seeking authority to issue Ordinary Shares up to an aggregate nominal value of £105,320.70, representing approximately 20% of the issued Ordinary Share capital of the Company at the date of this notice of AGM.
+This authority, which will be in addition to the April 2017 Authorities, will expire at the conclusion of the Company's next annual general meeting in 2019 and will allow the Company to take advantage of market opportunities to raise additional capital should there be an appropriate level of demand from investors.